-When you’re involved in the running of a business, you’ve got a lot to think about.
+When you run a business, you’ve got a lot to think about.
 Liability should be near the top of that list.
 No matter what line of business you’re in, whether you’re a contractor, an automotive dealer, or a grocer, you need to protect yourself against the threat of liability claims and lawsuits.

 Liability is when your company is held responsible for damages or losses to a third party in the eyes of the law.

 First things first, what exactly is liability?
 Well, it’s when your company is held responsible for damages or losses to a third party in the eyes of the law.
 Liability can be tied to your premises, operations, products, and completed operations.
-Let’s simplify with an example: if someone is visiting your premises, and they’re injured, or their property is damaged, you may be held responsible for any resulting costs.
+For example, if someone is visiting your premises and they’re injured or their property is damaged, you may be held responsible for any resulting costs.
 Liability claims can lead to very costly lawsuits.

 Even if you’re sure you haven’t done anything wrong, you could still find yourself involved in a lawsuit.
 This can lead to a serious blow to your finances, not to mention the impact it can have on your reputation with your clients and customers.
 That’s where insurance comes in.

 No matter the size of your business, you are at risk of various forms of liability.
 Some of the consequences of operating without CGL insurance may include:

 - If you’re found legally liable, your company will have to shoulder the costs associated with the legal process and any financial losses that stem from the lawsuit.
 Could your bank account handle it?

 - A lawsuit can bring more than costly proceedings: legal trouble can cast a shadow on your business, potentially hurting your reputation with clients and customers.